ranbirdaefler/Covid19-BERT/README.md

 ## Contact

-For questions or issues, please open an [issue](https://github.com/ranbirdaefler/Covid19-BERT/issues) or contact Florian Ranbir Vaid Daelfer.
+For questions or issues, please open an [issue](https://github.com/ranbirdaefler/Covid19-BERT/issues) or contact any of the contributors on the project.

 ---